vladi-rh/rhoai-genaiops-lab-instructions/docs/12-maas/3-admin-configuration.md

 * 🔒 Still in testing
 * 💰 Very expensive to run
-* 🎯 Intended for specific teams only
+* 🎯 Intended for specific use cases only

 ### Viewing Available Models